arnavs-0/dystic-api/README.md

 ```jl``` which is a location (So far US Cities and States are supported) and
 ```jn``` parameter which is able to filter jobs based on conditions (we are hoping to make this parameter optional in the near future)

+**Note**

+If you receive an empty response that generally means there is a captcha blocking the request.
+As a workaround go to Indeed's website and finish the captcha challenge

 ## Future Plans